ReadingAndThinking.com

 8. The Unhoneymooners by Christina Lauren

-I am so sorry but I just don't love this novel at all.
-It did make me feel there were nothing unbreakable connections between them, Olive and Ethan.
+I am so sorry, but I just don't love this novel at all.
+It did make me feel there were no unbreakable connections between them Olive and Ethan.

-Still, I kinda of like it, but just the front 10 chapters.
-The plots were so hilarious which made me HAHAHAHAHAHA like I am SO SO hysterical at almost every part of these chapters.
+Still, I kinda of like it, but just the first 10 chapters.
+The plots were so hilarious, which made me HAHAHAHAHAHA like I am SO SO hysterical at almost every part of these chapters.

 Seriously, the left fifty percent of the story was so cliché and made me feel suffocated.
 Seriously, was it written by another person?

-About the what-Olive-did-to-protect-her-twin-sis Plot, HE didn't believe HER AT AL, and being like a jerk to Olive made everything SO HEARTBREAKING.
+About the what-Olive-did-to-protect-her-twin-sis Plot, HE didn't believe HER AT ALL, and being like a jerk to Olive made everything SO HEARTBREAKING.

 (Aww…Are you kidding me?
 Are these the feelings you are having for her?
-WOW WOW WOW, that must be terrific ironic if you say so)
+WOW, WOW, WOW, that must be terrifically ironic if you say so.)

-He didn't choose to stand with her and gave her courage at all.
-He is so dumbed and treating her in a care-nothing-about-her-but-her-BOOBS way.
+He didn't choose to stand with her and give her courage at all.
+He is so dumb and treats her in a care-nothing-about-her-but-her-BOOBS way.
 HELL NOOO!!

 And he even made everything worse cuz he had no clue about 'why she seems feeling angry and hurt' after 'he can't help thinking about his EX IN FRONT OF Oliver….This is just way too much for me to inhale and exhale easily when I read this part.

-What made me feel harder to breathe, about everything that happened after they got home, (About exposing Dane's Part) Ethan just made a simple apology after being an absolute jerk !!!
+What made it harder to breathe was everything that happened after they got home (About exposing Dane's Part).
+Ethan just made a simple apology after being an absolute jerk !!!

-Maybe I could still see a barely chance for Ethan, but it needed to take A LOT MORE than that.
+Maybe I could still see a chance for Ethan, but it needed to take A LOT MORE than that.
 From what I can tell, Ethan doesn't deserve Olive.
-He should be SOLO for at least 10 years maybe.
+He should be SOLO for at least 10 years, maybe.

 9. The Kiss Thief by L.J.
 Shen